-Major League Baseball cancels more regular season games as lockout continues
+Major League Baseball pushes Opening Day again as lockout continues

 Those visions remained far from reality Wednesday night, with no further negotiations scheduled.

+When the owners told the union it needed to choose whether to take an international draft the players do not support or keep the qualifying offer system they believe suppresses free agent spending, the union declined to choose either.

-Instead, the MLB Players Association proposed a deal by which the owners would drop draft pick compensation in exchange for continued discussions about an international draft until a Nov.
+Instead, the MLBPA proposed a deal by which the owners would drop draft pick compensation in exchange for continued discussions about an international draft until a Nov.
 15 deadline, at which point if the players did not agree to the international draft, the owners could reinstate draft pick compensation next winter.

 After delaying a recently-imposed Tuesday deadline to allow for more talks, MLB enforced it around 6:30 p.m.
 Wednesday.
-Instead of responding to that union offer, the league sent out a news release announcing the cancellation of games.
+Instead of responding to that union offer, the league sent out a news release announcing the removal of two more series from the April schedule.

-The owners and their negotiators told the union that agreeing to a deal by Tuesday would save the full 162-game season and, just as importantly, a full season of player pay and service time accumulation.
+The owners and their negotiators had told the union that agreeing to a deal by Tuesday would save the full 162-game season and, just as importantly, a full season of player pay and service time accumulation.
 If they missed that deadline, the league believed it would be able to implement a shorter schedule and cut player pay accordingly.
 The union believes both the schedule and pay remain negotiable, regardless of MLB’s cutoffs.
 So far, the union has been right.

 Manfred had ruled out the possibility of playing 162 games just a week ago.
 He and the owners implemented a Feb.
 28 deadline for a deal, extended it when negotiations went late into the early morning of March 1, then announced the cancellation of each team’s first two regular season series when they couldn’t agree to a deal that afternoon.